 What’s Special About Air Compressor Oil?

-It may seem like any kind of motor oil should be sufficient to use in an air compressor, but there’s one key thing that sets compressor oil apart – it contains no detergents.
-With an internal combustion engine, detergents are instrumental in removing deposits and grit from metal components.
+It may seem like any kind of motor oil should be sufficient to use in an air compressor, but there’s one key thing that sets air compressor oil apart from motor oil – it contains no detergents.
+With an internal combustion engine, detergents are instrumental in removing deposits and grit from metal components and providing thermal stability.
 But in an air compressor, detergents will essentially have the opposite effect.

 Air Compressor Oil Substitutes